progit/progit/de/04-git-server/01-chapter4.markdown

 <!--You see how easy it is to take a Git repository, create a bare version, and place it on a server to which you and your collaborators have SSH access.
 Now you’re ready to collaborate on the same project.-->

-Du siehst wie einfach es ist ein Git Repository zu nehmen, eine einfache Version zu erzeugen, es auf einen Server zu platzieren zu dem du und deine Mitarbeiter SSH-Zugriff haben.
+Du siehst wie einfach es ist ein Git Repository zu nehmen, eine einfache Version zu erzeugen, es auf einen Server zu platzieren zu dem Du und Deine Mitarbeiter SSH-Zugriff haben.

 <!--It’s important to note that this is literally all you need to do to run a useful Git server to which several people have access — just add SSH-able accounts on a server, and stick a bare repository somewhere that all those users have read and write access to.
 You’re ready to go — nothing else needed.-->

-Es ist wichtig zu beachten, dass dies wortwörtlich alles ist, was du tun musst, um einen nützlichen Git-Server laufen zu lassen, zu dem mehrere Personen Zugriff haben – füge auf dem Server einfach SSH-fähige Konten und irgendwo ein einfaches Repository hinzu, zu dem alle Benutzer Schreib- und Lesezugriff haben.
+Es ist wichtig zu beachten, dass dies wortwörtlich alles ist, was Du tun musst, um einen nützlichen Git-Server laufen zu lassen, zu dem mehrere Personen Zugriff haben – füge auf dem Server einfach SSH-fähige Konten und irgendwo ein einfaches Repository hinzu, zu dem alle Benutzer Schreib- und Lesezugriff haben.

 <!--In the next few sections, you’ll see how to expand to more sophisticated setups.
 This discussion will include not having to create user accounts for each user, adding public read access to repositories, setting up web UIs, using the Gitosis tool, and more.
 However, keep in mind that to collaborate with a couple of people on a private project, all you _need_ is an SSH server and a bare repository.-->

-In den nächsten Abschnitten wirst du sehen, wie man auf anspruchsvollere Konfigurationen erweitert.
+In den nächsten Abschnitten wirst Du sehen, wie man auf anspruchsvollere Konfigurationen erweitert.
 Diese Diskussion wird beinhalten nicht Benutzerkonten für jeden Benutzer hinzufügen zu müssen, öffentlichen Lese-Zugriff auf Repositories hinzuzufügen, die Einrichtung von Web-UIs, die Benutzung des Gitosis-Tools und weiteres.
-Aber denke daran, zur Zusammenarbeit mit ein paar Personen an einem privaten Projekt, ist alles was du _brauchst_ ein SSH-Server und ein einfaches Repository.
+Aber denke daran, zur Zusammenarbeit mit ein paar Personen an einem privaten Projekt, ist alles was Du _brauchst_ ein SSH-Server und ein einfaches Repository.

 <!--### Small Setups ###-->
 ### Kleine Konfigurationen ###

 <!--If you’re a small outfit or are just trying out Git in your organization and have only a few developers, things can be simple for you.
 One of the most complicated aspects of setting up a Git server is user management.
 If you want some repositories to be read-only to certain users and read/write to others, access and permissions can be a bit difficult to arrange.-->

-Wenn du eine kleine Ausrüstung hast oder Git gerade in deinem Unternehmen ausprobierst und nur ein paar Entwickler hast, sind die Dinge einfach für dich.
+Wenn Du eine kleine Ausrüstung hast oder Git gerade in Deinem Unternehmen ausprobierst und nur ein paar Entwickler hast, sind die Dinge einfach für dich.
 Einer der kompliziertesten Aspekte der Einrichtung eines Git-Servers ist die Benutzerverwaltung.
 Wenn einige Repositories für bestimmte Benutzer nur lesend zugänglich sein sollen und andere Benutzer Lese/Schreib-Zugriff haben sollen, können Zugriff und Berechtigungen ein bisschen schwierig zu organisieren sein.

 <!--#### SSH Access ####-->
 #### SSH-Zugriff ####

 <!--If you already have a server to which all your developers have SSH access, it’s generally easiest to set up your first repository there, because you have to do almost no work (as we covered in the last section).
 If you want more complex access control type permissions on your repositories, you can handle them with the normal filesystem permissions of the operating system your server runs.-->

-Wenn du bereits einen Server hast, zu dem alle Entwickler SSH-Zugriff haben, ist es generell einfach, dein erstes Repository einzurichten, weil du fast keine Arbeit zu erledigen hast (wie wir im letzen Abschnitt abgedeckt haben).
-Wenn du komplexere Zugriffskontroll-Berechtigungen auf deine Repositories willst, kannst du diese mit normalen Dateisystem-Berechtigungen des Betriebssystems deines Servers bewältigen.
+Wenn Du bereits einen Server hast, zu dem alle Entwickler SSH-Zugriff haben, ist es generell einfach, Dein erstes Repository einzurichten, weil Du fast keine Arbeit zu erledigen hast (wie wir im letzen Abschnitt abgedeckt haben).
+Wenn Du komplexere Zugriffskontroll-Berechtigungen auf Deine Repositories willst, kannst Du diese mit normalen Dateisystem-Berechtigungen des Betriebssystems Deines Servers bewältigen.

 <!--If you want to place your repositories on a server that doesn’t have accounts for everyone on your team whom you want to have write access, then you must set up SSH access for them.
 We assume that if you have a server with which to do this, you already have an SSH server installed, and that’s how you’re accessing the server.-->

-Wenn du deine Repositories auf einem Server platzieren möchtest, der keine Accounts für jeden aus deinem Team hat, der Schreibzugriff haben soll, dann musst du SSH-Zugriff für diese Personen einrichten.
-Wir nehmen an, wenn du einen Server hast, mit welchem du dies tun möchtest, du bereits einen SSH-Server installiert hast und so greifst du auf den Server zu.
+Wenn Du Deine Repositories auf einem Server platzieren möchtest, der keine Accounts für jeden aus Deinem Team hat, der Schreibzugriff haben soll, dann musst Du SSH-Zugriff für diese Personen einrichten.
+Wir nehmen an, wenn Du einen Server hast, mit welchem Du dies tun möchtest, Du bereits einen SSH-Server installiert hast und so greifst Du auf den Server zu.

 <!--There are a few ways you can give access to everyone on your team.
 The first is to set up accounts for everybody, which is straightforward but can be cumbersome.
 You may not want to run `adduser` and set temporary passwords for every user.-->

-Es gibt ein paar Wege allen Mitgliedern deines Teams Zugriff zu geben.
+Es gibt ein paar Wege allen Mitgliedern Deines Teams Zugriff zu geben.
 Der erste ist einen Account für jeden einzurichten, was unkompliziert aber mühsam sein kann.
 Du möchtest vielleicht nicht für jeden Benutzer `adduser` ausführen und ein temporäres Passwort setzen.

 <!--A second method is to create a single 'git' user on the machine, ask every user who is to have write access to send you an SSH public key, and add that key to the `~/.ssh/authorized_keys` file of your new 'git' user.
 At that point, everyone will be able to access that machine via the 'git' user.
 This doesn’t affect the commit data in any way — the SSH user you connect as doesn’t affect the commits you’ve recorded.-->

-Eine zweite Methode ist, einen einzigen ‚git‘-Benutzer auf der Maschine zu erstellen und jeden Benutzer, der Schreibzugriff haben soll, nach einem öffentliche SSH-Schlüssel zu fragen und diesen Schlüssel zu der `~/.ssh/authorized_keys`-Datei deines neuen ‚git‘ Benutzers hinzuzufügen.
-Das beeinflusst die Commit-Daten in keiner Weise – der SSH-Benutzer, mit dem du dich verbindest, beeinflusst die von dir aufgezeichneten Commits nicht.
+Eine zweite Methode ist, einen einzigen ‚git‘-Benutzer auf der Maschine zu erstellen und jeden Benutzer, der Schreibzugriff haben soll, nach einem öffentliche SSH-Schlüssel zu fragen und diesen Schlüssel zu der `~/.ssh/authorized_keys`-Datei Deines neuen ‚git‘ Benutzers hinzuzufügen.
+Das beeinflusst die Commit-Daten in keiner Weise – der SSH-Benutzer, mit dem Du dich verbindest, beeinflusst die von dir aufgezeichneten Commits nicht.

 <!--Another way to do it is to have your SSH server authenticate from an LDAP server or some other centralized authentication source that you may already have set up.
 As long as each user can get shell access on the machine, any SSH authentication mechanism you can think of should work.-->

-Ein anderer Weg ist, einen LDAP-Server zur Authentifizierung zu benutzen oder eine andere zentrale Authentifizierungsquelle, die du vielleicht bereits eingerichtet hast.
-Solange jeder Benutzer Shell-Zugriff zu der Maschine hat, sollte jede SSH-Authentifizierungsmethode funktionieren, die du dir vorstellen kannst.
+Ein anderer Weg ist, einen LDAP-Server zur Authentifizierung zu benutzen oder eine andere zentrale Authentifizierungsquelle, die Du vielleicht bereits eingerichtet hast.
+Solange jeder Benutzer Shell-Zugriff zu der Maschine hat, sollte jede SSH-Authentifizierungsmethode funktionieren, die Du dir vorstellen kannst.

 <!--## Generating Your SSH Public Key ##-->
-## Generiere deinen öffentlichen SSH-Schlüssel ##
+## Generiere Deinen öffentlichen SSH-Schlüssel ##

 <!--That being said, many Git servers authenticate using SSH public keys.
 In order to provide a public key, each user in your system must generate one if they don’t already have one.
 This process is similar across all operating systems.
 First, you should check to make sure you don’t already have a key.
 By default, a user’s SSH keys are stored in that user’s `~/.ssh` directory.
 You can easily check to see if you have a key already by going to that directory and listing the contents:-->

 Darüber hinaus benutzen viele Git-Server öffentliche SSH-Schlüssel zur Authentifizierung.
-Um einen öffentlichen Schlüssel bereitzustellen muss jeder Benutzer deines Systems einen solchen Schlüssel generieren, falls sie noch keinen haben.
+Um einen öffentlichen Schlüssel bereitzustellen muss jeder Benutzer Deines Systems einen solchen Schlüssel generieren, falls sie noch keinen haben.
 Dieser Prozess ist bei allen Betriebssystemen ähnlich.
-Als erstes solltest du überprüfen, ob du nicht schon einen Schlüssel hast.
+Als erstes solltest Du überprüfen, ob Du nicht schon einen Schlüssel hast.
 Standardmäßig werden die SSH-Schlüssel der Benutzer in ihrem `~/.ssh`-Verzeichnis gespeichert.
-Du kannst einfach überprüfen, ob du einen Schlüssel hast, indem du in das Verzeichnis gehst und den Inhalt auflistest:
+Du kannst einfach überprüfen, ob Du einen Schlüssel hast, indem Du in das Verzeichnis gehst und den Inhalt auflistest:

 	$ cd ~/.ssh
 	$ ls